-Visiting Museum of the Moving ImageThe Museum of the Moving Image is located in a historic neighbourhood that's known as Astoria.
+Visiting Museum of the Moving ImageThe Museum of the Moving Image is located in a historic neighborhood that's known as Astoria.
 This district occupies a significant portion of the western part of the borough of Queens.
 You can reach the museum by taking the M or R Line subway to the Steinway Street station.
 Multiple Metropolitan Transportation Authority (MTA) buses also stop right along the busy Steinway Street.
 Also situated within walking distance from the museum, the 36 Avenue-Washington Avenue is served by trains along the N and W lines.
 Astoria is primarily a residential area with limited street parking in parallel configurations.
 Therefore, it's highly recommended that taxis and other private cars do quick stops right near the entrance to the museum.

 Location: 6-01 35 Avenue in Astoria, Queens, NY, 11106